Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Definitions for Local Surgery

 All of the above definitions for surgery make use of the `fattened' flow, where at each time $K_t$ is defined to be the set such that the boundary $\partial K_t = M_t$ is the motion by mean curvature from the initial hypersurface $M$.
 Since the flow is mean convex, the direction of flow is always into such a $K$.

 With no assumption on the initial mean curvature, $\mathcal{M}$ can have `outward' necks, where the mean curvature vector (direction of flow) is pointing exterior to the compact set the hypersurface bounds.
 Observe, however, that the mean convex neighbourhood conjecture gives a neighbourhood of the singularity in which the mean curvature vector always points in the same direction.
 Recall, we are considering Brakke flows that are cyclic (mod 2), so the ambient $\mathbb{R}^{n+1}$ is separated (at almost every time) into two components by the support of the Brakke flow.
 Let $\Omega$ be a set such that $\mathcal{M}\cap \Omega$ is 2-convex.
-Observe, this implies that the mean convex neighbourhood theorem gives a `local orientation' in the following sense.
-We say the the set $K_t$, with $\partial K_t\backslash\partial \Omega =M_t\cap \Omega$ is the local interior if $\mathbf{H}$ points into $K_t$.
+Observe, this gives a `local orientation' in the following sense.
+We say the set $K_t$, with $\partial K_t\backslash\partial \Omega =M_t\cap \Omega$ is the local interior if $\mathbf{H}$ points into $K_t$.

 We use the same definition for the local interior of a surgery flow.
 Such a definition will be shown to be well defined in the definition of our flow with surgery.

 \begin{defn}[Neck replacement] We localize definition \ref{necktocap} by using the above `local interior' $K_t$ as opposed to the interior of the entire flow. \end{defn} \begin{remark} In this local sense, we still have the chain of inclusions